-In any project, whether it’s a business initiative, research endeavor, or personal goal, the first step is often identifying the problem you intend to solve.
+In any project, whether a business initiative, research endeavor, or personal goal, the first step is often identifying the problem you intend to solve.

 What is a Problem Statement?